Habitat for Humanity Southern Alberta

 About Habitat for Humanity Southern Alberta:

 Founded in 1990, Habitat for Humanity Southern Alberta (HFHSA) is the affiliate of Habitat for Humanity Canada that runs the Habitat Homeownership program in Southern Alberta.
-It provides affordable housing to low-income families in eight local communities: Airdrie, Brooks, Calgary, Drumheller, Foothills, Medicine Hat, Mountain View, and Pincher Creek.
-HFHSA states that over 4,000 people in Calgary are on waitlists for social housing, and 11% of households in Alberta are in a core housing need.
+HFHSA is one of Habitat Canada's 46 local affiliates.
+It provides affordable housing to low-income families in five local communities: Brooks, Calgary, Foothills, Medicine Hat, and Mountain View.
+HFHSA states that 10% of households in Alberta are in core housing need and over 4,000 people in Calgary are on waitlists for social housing.

-Habitat for Humanity Southern Alberta spent $2.3m on buybacks in F2019.
+Habitat for Humanity Southern Alberta spent $1.6m on five buybacks and repairs on the buybacks in F2022.
 Buybacks take place when partner families have built up equity and are ready to move out of their Habitat home.
-HFHSA repurchases the home from the family, and the family can use this equity to buy a house on the market.
-The remaining $1.3m of program spending in F2019 was on support costs – family services and volunteers.
+HFHSA repurchases the home from the family, allowing the family to use the equity to buy a house on the market.

-Habitat for Humanity Southern Alberta also operates ReStores that sell new and lightly used building materials and home products at 40% - 60% off retail prices.
-These materials are donated from the public.
-HFHSA operates two Restores in Calgary and one in Medicine Hat.
-HFHSA reports that ReStores diverted 2,650 tons of waste in F2019.
+Habitat for Humanity Southern Alberta also operates ReStore, a business that sells new and lightly used building materials and home products at 40% - 60% off retail prices.
+These materials are donated from the public or the national charity (Habitat for Humanity Canada).
+HFHSA manages one Restore in Calgary and one in Medicine Hat.
+HFHSA reports that its ReStores diverted 3.4k tons of waste in F2022.

 My anchor